Matobo Hills National Park - A geographic, cultural, historic and spiritual landmark and World Heritage site

 Maleme Rest Camp

 There are a few private up-market lodges before you enter the park boundary which offer fully inclusive stays that include various activities centred around the attractions, as well as full board and accommodation.
 Some of the lodges have more flexible rates for those who want to do their own things.
-Amalinda Lodge, Big Cave Lodge, Matobo Hills Lodge and Farmhouse Lodge are popular choices.
+Amalinda Lodge, Big Cave Camp, Matobo Hills Lodge and Farmhouse Lodge are popular choices.

 Matobo Hills is easily accessible from Bulawayo because the road is tarred and the drive is short, so for day-trippers accommodation in the city, such as at Granite Park Lodges, is also an option.